s87jackson/rfars/README.md

 ## Counts

-A first step in many transportation analyses involves counting the number of relevant crashes, fatalities, or people involved. `counts()` lets users specify a time period and aggregation interval, and focus in on specific road users and factors.
-It can be combined with `ggplot()` to quickly visualize counts.
+A first step in many transportation safety analyses involves counting the number of relevant crashes, fatalities, or people involved.
+`counts()` lets users specify *what* to count, *where* to count them (rural/urban and/or in specified states), *who* to include, which *years* to include and an aggregation *interval* (annually or monthly), and factors *involved* in the crash.
+It returns a simple tibble that can be easily piped into `ggplot()` to quickly visualize counts.

 ``` r
 counts(